Lastaapps/fb-pages-discord-bot/README.md

 [invite link](https://discord.com/oauth2/authorize?client_id=1252917635948216401).
 Make sure bot has access to the channels where you want to relay the posts (see bellow) Use the `fb_ping` command to test if the bot works.
-Current refresh period can be seen when a new page is added.
+The current refresh period can be seen when a new page is added.
-Also, in case this bot becomes popular the rate limit will be reached as login is not enabled for my instance - I can handle ~40 pages.
+Also, in case this bot becomes popular, the rate limit will be reached as login is not enabled for my instance - I can handle ~40 pages.
 See also events section for details as events don't work correctly in this mode.
 I have plans to obtain necessary permissions from Facebook to overcome this issue.